joshhansen/Umpire/README.md

 ## Server

 A server is provided, allowing networked multiplayer using an RPC protocol.
 The server runs AIs and coordinates remote clients.

 The server should be installed in the same path as the main binary.
 Run `umpired --help` for command-line options.

-A sample SystemD service definition is included in the distribution; see `umpired.service`.
+A sample SystemD service definition is included in the repository; see `server/umpired.service`.
-FIXME

 ## AI